Close Menu

 For your help, we have gathered a few unique craft ideas that you can try with your children on Halloween.
 The little guys will easily handle these simple DIYs.

-Take two paper circles and make wings by folding paper.
-Now attach the wings to the circles in shape of bat wings, add googly eyes and draw a mouth to complete the look.
+Take two paper circles – one large and one small – and make wings by cutting and folding the large circle accordion-style.
+Now attach the wings to the smaller circle in the shape of bat wings, add googly eyes, and draw a mouth to complete the look.
 Kids can easily make this cute bat decoration.
-Learn more about the build process at I Heart Crafty Things.
+Learn more about the process at I Heart Crafty Things.

 Image: I Heart Crafty Things